shinyay/spring-travis-cicd/README.md

-# Travis CI with Spring Boot
+# Travis CI with Spring Boot using Jacoco and CodeCov

 Continuous Integration / Continuous Delivery for Spring Boot